opulo-inc/docs/docs/openpnp/vision-pipeline-adjustment/4-nozzle-calibration-pipeline.md

 # Nozzle Calibration Pipeline

 If you receive the error message `Nozzle tip calibration: not enough results from vision.
 Check pipeline and threshold` when homing your LumenPnP, you likely need to adjust your nozzle tip calibration pipeline.
 Follow the steps below for a guide on the iterative approach.
+See also our [setup video](https://youtube.com/watch?v=CSnczX6VJ7M&si=EnSIkaIECMiOmarE&t=1875).
 ![Cant't find nozzle tip](images/too-many-vision-redirects.png)

 ## Position Nozzle Over Bottom Camera